exposit/katamoiran/_posts/2017-04-18-interpretive-actors.md

 And that's about it for my "standard" actor generation.
 Sometimes I'll generate up an age, too, if there's no compelling reason to fiat it.

 There are quite a few more tools in Pythia on the actor panel, all of which should (unless I failed at my documentation check or something) be documented well in the help.
-But here's a few more I use a lot.
+But here's a few more I use frequently.

 Once things get going and I have more actors to work with, I'll start using the relationship generators.
 There's a "close" relationship button, useful for people who are in constant proximity or at least constantly affecting each other.

 <p id="mechanic" class="result">The first actor opposes every goal of the second actor and expresses this covertly and passively.</p>

 Easy to decode, huh?
-The first guy is secretly sabotaging the second's goals, but hasn't taken any real action yet.
+The first guy is secretly sabotaging the second's goals, but hasn't taken any really aggressive action yet.

 There's a specialized one for actor's feeling towards a group and one for more general relationships, where the target is a place or thing or abstract concept, or a close and complicated relationship isn't assumed or necessary.